bytina923/League-of-Legends-Result-Analysis-2024/README.md

 <h2 id = "2"> Data Cleaning and Exploratory Data </h2>
 <h3 id = "2.1">Data Cleaning</h3>
+After loading the dataset from the CSV file, we will proceed to the crucial step of data cleaning through the following steps to ensure the quality of our analysis:

-Our dataset initially features 123 columns, many of which are not pertinent to our analysis.
+* **Feature selection:** Our dataset initially features 123 columns, many of which are not pertinent to our analysis.
 To streamline our data and focus on the most impactful variables, we will selectively remove the extraneous columns and keep only relevent features.
 After the removing process, We are left with 45 essential columns that are directly relevant to our analytical objectives.

-Then, to consolidate our game data, we'll transform the current structure, where each "gameid" corresponds to 12 rows (information for 2 teams, including 5 players per team and 1 team summary each), into a more concise format.
+* **Data structure transformation:** Then, to consolidate our data, we'll transform the current structure, where each "gameid" corresponds to 12 rows (information for 2 teams, including 5 players per team and 1 team summary each), into a more concise format.
 Each game will now be represented by a single row that combines the information of the 5 players and their team summary.

-In the process, we inadvertently homogenized the data types across our DataFrame as the conversion to a NumPy array and subsequent reconstruction into a DataFrame defaulted all columns to the object data type.
+* **Data type convertion:** In the previous step, we inadvertently homogenized the data types across our DataFrame as the conversion to a NumPy array and subsequent reconstruction into a DataFrame defaulted all columns to the object data type.
 Thus, we will reinstated the data type with its **most frequently occurring value type** to ensuring that each column was represented by its most suitable data type.

-Lastly, to fully capture the dynamics of champion selection, we merge data from the opposing team with each team's data on a match-by-match basis.
+* **Add more features to the dataframe:** Lastly, to fully capture the dynamics of champion selection, we merge data from the opposing team with each team's data on a match-by-match basis.
 Incorporating this additional relevant information will improve the dataset's utility for predictive modeling and strategic analysis.

 After all cleaning is done, we now have a dataframe with 24878 rows and 211 columns.
 Below is the first 5 rows for our cleaned dataframe:

 <h3 id = "2.2">Feature of data: Visualization</h3>

-Univariate Analysis
+**Univariate Analysis**
+In the univariate analysis, we analyze the frequency use of differnt champion character in the five different position: top, mid(middle), bot(bottom), jng(jungle), sup(support).
+Here are the bar plot:

 <iframe src="asset/Top_Champion.html"  width="800" height="600" frameborder="0"> </iframe>
 <iframe src="asset/Mid_Champion.html"  width="800" height="600" frameborder="0"> </iframe>